ideamark/breadbot/README.md

   * Easy to deploy
   * More than 1000,000 corpus
   * Fast response
+  * No database
   * Based on Python3
   * Support WeChat

 ## Setup
+* Note: Breadbot only works on Linux.
+Also u can let it work on other OS by modify the source code.
 * Download
   * git clone https://github.com/ideamark/breadbot
 * Install